Master-Bilt® Refrigeration News & Product Information

 4. Any installer will do

-Look for someone with refrigeration installation experience and make sure the installer you choose is qualified to install the equipment you have purchased.
+When setting up your walk in, look for someone with refrigeration equipment installation experience.
+Also, make sure the installer you choose is qualified to install the equipment you have purchased.
 Work with your local dealer and/or manufacturer as they will likely have specific contacts to help you or may possibly handle the installation for you.